mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _operation_object:

-- ``object``: Optional string.
+- ``object``: Required string.
 Name of the object on which to perform the operation.
-Can be "collection", "database", "session0", "session1", or "testRunner".
-Defaults to "collection".

-  **TODO**: link to special operations section

-  **TODO**: update this to refer to an entity identifier

-- ``collectionOptions``: Optional document.
-See `collectionOrDatabaseOptions`_.

-- ``databaseOptions``: Optional document.
-See `collectionOrDatabaseOptions`_.

-.. _operation_commandName:

-- ``commandName``: Optional string.
-Required only when ``name`` is "runCommand".
-  The name of the command to run.
-This may be used by languages that are unable preserve the order of keys in the ``command`` argument when parsing YAML/JSON.
+This should correspond to either an `entity`_ name (for `Entity Test Operations`_) or "testRunner" (for `Special Test Operations`_).
+  If the object is an entity, The YAML file SHOULD use an `alias node <https://yaml.org/spec/1.2/spec.html#id2786196>`_ for its ``id`` field (e.g. ``object: *collection0``).

 .. _operation_arguments:

 - ``arguments``: Optional document.
 Map of parameter names and values for the operation.
 The structure of this document will vary based on the operation.

-  **TODO**: link to operation section

-- ``error``: Optional boolean.
-If true, the test should expect the operation to raise an error/exception.
-This could be either a server-generated or a driver-generated error.
-Defaults to false.
+  See `Entity Test Operations`_ and `Special Test Operations`_.

+.. _operation_expectedError:

+- ``expectedError``: Optional document.
+One or more assertions for an expected error raised by the operation.
+The structure of this document is defined in `expectedError`_.

+.. _operation_expectedResult:

-- ``result``: Optional mixed type.
-The return value from the operation, if any.
+- ``expectedResult``: Optional mixed type.
+A value corresponding to the expected result of the operation.
 This field may be a scalar value, a single document, or an array of documents in the case of a multi-document read.
-If the operation is expected to raise an error/exception (i.e. ``error:true``), the structure of this document is defined in `expectedError`_.

-  **TODO**: link to section on matching logic
+Test runners MUST follow the rules in `Evaluating Matches`_ when processing this assertion.
+  This field is mutually exclusive with
+  `expectedError <operation_expectedError_>`_.

+.. _operation_saveResultAsEntity:

+- ``saveResultAsEntity``: Optional string.
+If specified, the actual result returned by the operation (if any) will be saved with this name in the `Entity Map`_.
+The test runner MUST raise an error if the name is already in use.

+  This is primarily used for change streams.

 expectedError